leewW2k/SC2006_Urban/README.md

 Tracking application for SC2006 SWE

-edit urban/config to add what is required run yarn
+edit urban/config to add what is required, run yarn